 Voice and Swallowing Team Is a Regional Leader

 The Center for Voice and Swallowing Disorders at Wake Forest Baptist is North Carolina’s most comprehensive center for state-of-the-art evaluation and treatment of dysphonia, dysphagia and upper respiratory problems.
-S. Carter Wright, MD and Catherine J. Rees, MD, along with a team of specialized nurses and speech language pathologists, employ the latest diagnostic tools, therapies and surgical techniques for voice and swallowing problems.
+S. Carter Wright, MD along with a team of specialized nurses and speech language pathologists, employ the latest diagnostic tools, therapies and surgical techniques for voice and swallowing problems.

 The team evaluates all types of dysphonia or voice disorders.
 Spasmodic dysphonia is a particular focus of Wright’s.
 Working in concert with a neurologist, the center provides Botox® injection treatment to selectively weaken muscles that are malfunctioning in the larynx, resulting in improved voice quality.